zuixjs/zuix-web-starter/source/content/docs/page-editing-and-options/index.md

 - template
 ---

-As described in the previous chapter, content pages are simple text files implemented using [Markdown](https://www.markdownguide.org/) syntax, and that have front matter data where is possible to specify the page layout to be used, metadata and other options for the current content.
+As described in the previous chapter, content pages are simple text files written using [Markdown](https://www.markdownguide.org/basic-syntax/) syntax, and also have [front matter data](https://www.11ty.dev/docs/data-frontmatter/) where is possible to specify the page layout, metadata, and other options for the current content.

 **Example:** `index.md`